 CUBE FOR MOOD INITIATIVE

 After the session, I subsequently bought a Rubik's cube in an attempt to build further rapport with the child and because I was intrigued again by this amazing puzzle.
 I remembered a documentary in 2013 called Redesign My Brain presented by Todd Sampson, involving Todd's quest to expand the boundaries of his brain.
-This documentary showed that with practice, many things are possible, including significant improvements in skills through processes such as neuroplasticity (involving ongoing practice, resulting in changes to the brain and subsequent improvements in skills).
+This documentary showed that with practice, many things are possible, including significant improvements in skills through processes such as neuroplasticity (involving neural networks changing in the brain through growth and reorganisation).

 Leffers Consulting has subsequently created the Cube for Mood Initiative - which provides speed cubes for children who attend my clinic.
 To date, we are approaching 500 speedcubes being given away!

 The feedback we are receiving is that Rubik's Cubes can be a useful tool to help calm down during difficult times and to help bring oneself back into the moment.
-The Rubik's cube also promotes patience, teaching kids that sometimes we have to work hard to gain solutions to things.
+The Rubik's cube also promotes patience and tolerance, teaching kids that sometimes we have to work hard to gain solutions to problems.
 This can be difficult in a world where we often expect immediate reinforcement and instant success.